Stay in touch

 Portfolio by investment type %

-The portfolio is focused on developed private equity markets: primarily continental Europe (39%), the UK and the US, with almost no emerging markets exposure.
-In line with one of our strategic objectives, our weighting to the US increased to 23% from 14% at the time of the move to ICG in February 2016 while the UK bias has reduced to 35% from 45% over the same period.
-We expect both of these trends to gather pace as the benefits of being part of ICG’s global alternative asset manager platform are further realised.
-We have a three to five year target to increase the US focus to 30% – 40% of the Portfolio.
-The US is the largest and most developed private equity market in the world, and we believe will provide the Portfolio with attractive returns and further geographic diversification.
+The Portfolio is focused on developed private equity markets: primarily continental Europe (39%), the UK (31%) and the US (26%).
+Investments in the Asia Pacific region represent 4% of value, which is primarily in developed Asian markets through ICG’s Asia Pacific subordinated debt and equity team, while there is minimal emerging markets exposure.
+In line with one of our strategic objectives, our weighting to the US has increased from 14% at the time of the move to ICG in 2016.
+Over the same period, the UK bias has reduced from 45%.
+We expect both of these trends to gain momentum as the benefits of being part of ICG’s global alternative asset manager platform are further realised.

 Portfolio by geography %

-The portfolio is weighted towards sectors that primarily have non-cyclical drivers, such as demographics, with 22% of the Portfolio invested in healthcare and education and 16% in business services.
-The remainder of the Portfolio is broadly spread across the industrial (17%), consumer goods and services (15%), leisure (12%) and TMT (10%) sectors.
+The Portfolio is weighted towards sectors that primarily have non-cyclical growth drivers, such as demographics, increasing regulation and the provision of “must-have” data.
+21% of the Portfolio is invested in healthcare and education and 16% in business services with the remainder of the portfolio broadly spread across the industrial (21%), consumer goods and services (14%), leisure (9%) and technology (10%) sectors.

 Portfolio by sector %